Good business is really about good relationships.

 The BTW team bring a wealth of experience and qualifications to the projects they work on, embracing innovation and taking ownership to make it happen.

 For 50 years, our focus on meeting (and often exceeding) our client’s expectations and providing innovative, cost-effective services and solutions has been a success.
 Passion for our professions and a strong focus on harnessing leading edge technologies builds strength in our client services.

 We’re passionate about the places we support, the people we work with and the communities that benefit from the services we provide.
 We all have a role to play in the protection and growth of economic, social and cultural identity systems that support us.
 BTW know that with meaningful connection and engagement, great things can happen.

-Meet some of our 70+ consultants who work out of our New Plymouth and Hamilton locations.
+Meet some of our 70+ consultants who work in our New Plymouth and Hamilton offices.

 Grant is our Managing Director and leads BTW with passion and pride.
 His experience in the industry and business is key, and his knowledge in managing high performing teams, project management, financial planning and governance is paramount to BTW’s success.
 Having joined BTW in 2003, Grant became a company Director in 2008 and Managing Director in 2016.

 A Taranaki local through and through, and a family and community man, Grant enjoys the great outdoors and is a keen surfer, snowboarder and gardener.